Daren Shiau, BBM

-Currently ranked as a Global Elite Thought Leader for the Asia-Pacific region by Who’s Who Legal: Competition, Daren is “really well-known” for his “true competition expertise””.
-He is named as “Singapore’s top competition lawyer”, ranked as a “star performer” by Chambers Asia-Pacific, and cited by clients for his very “good read” of the authorities.
+Ranked as a Global Elite Thought Leader for the Asia-Pacific region by Who’s Who Legal: Competition, Daren is “really well-known” for his “true competition expertise”.
+Chambers Asia-Pacific also names Daren as “Singapore’s top competition lawyer”, and a “star performer”, who is cited by clients for his very “good read” of the authorities.
+Daren is the first and only Singapore competition lawyer to be ranked an Eminent Practitioner by Chambers.

 Before he turned 40 in 2012, Daren was named by Global Competition Review as one of the world’s most talented competition lawyers, in its 40 Under Forty survey, and is the only South-east Asian lawyer in the history of the list.
 Who’s Who Legal: Competition updates that “Daren Shiau cuts a distinguished figure in the Singaporean market”.